aadamsx/fine-rest/README.md

 ### Auth Middleware

 - By convention, any middleware you create that parses the request to find an authentication token should then save that token on `req.authToken`.
-See `simple:rest-bearer-token-parser` for an example.
+See `rest-bearer-token-parser` for an example.
 - By convention, any middleware you create that determines a user ID should save that ID on `req.userId`.
-See `simple:authenticate-user-by-token` for an example.
+See `authenticate-user-by-token` for an example.

+---

 # [authenticate-user-by-token](https://github.com/stubailo/meteor-rest/tree/devel/packages/authenticate-user-by-token)
-SimpleRest middleware for validating a Meteor.user's login token
+Middleware for validating a Meteor.user's login token

 ## Middleware Name